Chris Cornell: Depression and substance abuse

 Cornell struggled with depression and had multiple addictions that he was able to manage until 1997, when Soundgarden disbanded and his first marriage was failing.
 At that point, Cornell turned to oxycodone and other substances.
 He said of that period: "I went through a serious crisis with depression where I didn't eat a whole meal every day.
 I was just kind of shutting down.
 I eventually found that the only way out of that was to change virtually everything in my life.
 That was a very frightening thing to do, but it was worthwhile."

-He checked into a rehabilitation center in 2002 and quit drinking and smoking around 2005.
+Cornell publicly talked about his struggles with depression, isolation, and suicidal thoughts several times throughout his life.
+Cornell stated that these issues started after he ingested PCP for the first and only time at age 14, causing a "deep scar on his psyche".
+This changed his life overnight.
+He said he became an introvert and experienced anxiety and depression, dealing with this period for over two years.
 Cornell stated in a 1996 interview: "I know what it feels like to be suicidal, and I know what it feels like to be hopeless.
 There is some point where I learned enough about myself to know that I don't have the tolerance to create other hurdles as well."
 In 1999, Cornell said the following about depression: